Singer songwriter James Bay has apologised to music fans who have to "deal with secondary ticketing sites".

-James beat off competition from former Oasis star Noel Gallagher, Mercury Prize winner Skepta, as well as PJ Harvey and Michael Kiwanuka for the award at the Roundhouse in Camden, north London.
+Bay beat off competition from former Oasis star Noel Gallagher, Mercury Prize winner Skepta, as well as PJ Harvey and Michael Kiwanuka for the award at the Roundhouse in Camden, north London.

-Jack said: "If there are people who are doing what they can to steal moments away from the public or steal moments away from fans, I have no time for those people.
+Garratt told the Press Association: "If there are people who are doing what they can to steal moments away from the public or steal moments away from fans, I have no time for those people.

 "I'm only interested in finding the best and cheapest way for my fans and my audience to come and see my shows."

 He added: "I care about it so much, everyone does."